 What you should do: Keep your MAF safe and long-lasting by regularly replacing your air filter.
 If it's time to replace the MAF, use your owner's manual or ask a mechanic to install a new one, which should cost around $200.

-One of the best ways to keep an eye on your car and it's internal components is to use a car health monitor and tire pressure monitor, which can keep tabs on your engine health and tires with real-time alerts and decode engine error codes, which can cause expensive diagnostic trip to the mechanic.
+One of the best ways to keep an eye on your car and it's internal components is to use a car health monitor and tire pressure monitor, which can keep tabs on your engine health and tires with real-time alerts and decode engine error codes, which can cause an expensive diagnostic trip to the mechanic.